elysiajs/documentation/docs/plugins/html.md

     .listen(3000)
 ```

-However, when are building a large-scale app, it's best to have a type reminder to detect possible XSS vulnerability in your codebase.
+However, when are building a large-scale app, it's best to have a type reminder to detect possible XSS vulnerabilities in your codebase.

 To add a type-safe reminder, please install:
 ```sh